Trends 2025: 9 opportunities for brokers adapting to a new world

 Insights at the Industry's Inflection Point: Almost a decade ago, The DANGER Report outlined the biggest threats facing the real estate industry.
 Over time, many of those threats emerged, leaving the industry more susceptible to criticism — and ultimately to lawsuits and the largest settlement in NAR's history.
 Now, as leaders attempt to navigate the most significant reset in memory, planning for 2025 and beyond is critical.

-This excerpt presents nine opportunities for agents and brokers, as laid out in The Opportunity Report, the follow-up to The DANGER Report.
+The following excerpt, taken from T3 Sixty's 2025 Trends Report, presents nine opportunities for agents and brokers as laid out in The Opportunity Report, the follow-up to The DANGER Report.

 The Opportunity Report begins by providing extensive exploration of near- and long-term opportunities for real estate brokers and agents.
 This section outlines some of the main discussion points.